-The Colon Cancer Alliance knows that a proactive approach is vital to knocking colon cancer out of the top three cancer killers.
+At the Colon Cancer Alliance, we know a proactive approach is vital to knocking colon cancer out of the top three cancer killers.
 Scientific research is among the best ways we can go on the offensive against this disease.
 That’s why we’ve launched the Blue Hope Research Award.
-This one-year fellowship provides vital resources and funding to some of the brightest investigators focusing on colon cancer research.
+The specific focus of this award will change year-to-year as new advancements and needs are uncovered in the world of colon cancer research.

 In 2014, we utilized the American Association for Cancer Research peer-review process to select a scientist who is taking a deeper look at biomarkers associated with treatment of colon cancer.
 Biomarkers are a key to unlocking personalized care in order to provide treatments with a higher likelihood of effectiveness.
 This one-year fellowship provides vital resources and funding to a bright investigator interested in making his mark in the colon cancer space.